 Considering an extended warranty on a product purchase?
-So are many shoppers, as we found in our recent survey.
+So are many shoppers, as we found in this survey.

 Extended warranties, or product protection plans, can be a big cost-saver for customers looking to enjoy their purchases over the long term.
 That’s just one of many reasons why shoppers choose to add protection plans onto their purchases, which are offered on a huge variety of items.
-If you’re considering when to buy an extended warranty, there are a number of factors to consider.
+If you’re deciding which products to get a warranty on, subscribe to Mulberry Unlimited to make the decision easier.
+You'll get coverage for nearly all your online purchases under the same product protection plan, meaning you won't have to choose between covering one item vs. another.
+And at only $9.99 a month, it's the least expensive thing you'll pay for all month.

 We asked customers what their top considerations are to find out what they’re getting warranties on and why.